radian-software/hypercast/README.md

 ## Usage (for most people)

-Install the Chrome extension from GitHub Releases or from the Chrome Web Store (link to come).
+Install the browser extension from GitHub Releases or from the Chrome Web Store (link to come) or Firefox Add-ons site (link to come).
 Then, open a video on any streaming platform and click the extension icon in the browser toolbar to create a watch party and copy a link for others to join.
 Hypercast does not stream the video; rather, it just synchronizes the playback of everyone in the party.
 As such, everyone needs to have access to the video you want to watch.

 ## Usage (for programmers)